-Additionally, clinical decision support systems (CDSSs) can help assist healthcare professions to make better decisions by analyzing past, current, and new patient data.
-IBM offers clinical support tools to help healthcare providers make more informed and evidence-based decisions.
+Additionally, clinical decision support systems (CDSSs) can help assist healthcare professions to make better medical decisions by analyzing past, current, and new patient data.
+IBM offers clinical support tools to help a healthcare provider make a more informed and evidence-based clinical decision.

 Finally, AI has the potential to expedite drug development by reducing the time and cost for discovery.
-AI supports data-driven decision making, helping researchers understand what compounds should be further explored.
+AI tools support data-driven decision making, helping researchers understand what compounds should be further explored.

 3. Boosting Patient Engagement and Adherence